jlabath/dbi/README.md

 Likes:
 * Define your model, set attributes and save the model, which is then behind the scenes, persisted to DB.
 * Get an ID from somehwere and simply get the model from DB, then change it save it back again in few simple steps.
-* Get results as an array of models after running a query.
+* Get results of a query as a slice of models.
 * Never again misspel or forget a column name.

 Dislikes: